indigo-dc/LiferayIAM/README.md

 # LiferayIAM

+>__*NOTE*: this package has been replaced by [LiferayPlugIns][1] and is not supported in the new version
+>of INDIGO-DataCloud software release (INDIGO-2 - ElectricIndigo).
+All the available modules have been improved and
+>migrated to the new package.__

 LiferayIAM is a set of Liferay modules for authentication using the INDIGO-DATACLOUD IAM service.
 In the INDIGO-DATACLOUD infrastructure model, IAM is the central authentication and authorisation service and it has been developed inside the project to support the requirements of the supported communities.
 It uses OpenID connect protocol for the authentication and OAuth for the authorisation.
-More details are available in the [official documentation][1].
-Therefore, all the software tools deployed for the project must accept the IAM token directly or after a translation performed using the [Token Translation Service][2] developed in the project.
+More details are available in the [official documentation][2].
+Therefore, all the software tools deployed for the project must accept the IAM token directly or after a translation performed using the [Token Translation Service][3] developed in the project.

 Liferay is a web application framework and it is the main technology selected inside the